mapilary/mapilary-web/README.md

 Auto-compile `.less` and `.coffee` files from the `src/less/` and `src/coffee` folders (and place the results in `src/css/` and `src/js/`).

     grunt watch

+Or in docker dev container:

+    docker build -t "mapilary/web-dev" .
+    docker run -v $(pwd):/src -t mapilary/web-dev

+Note: Above commands has to be run in same directory in which mapilary/web image was created.